Measuring For A Window

-Now you need to work out the third and most important measurement – the Fitting Size.
-This gives you the measurements for the outside edge of your stained glass panel.
+3. the Fitting Size = the measurements of the outside edge of your stained glass panel.

-If you imagine going to a glaziers and asking them to cut you a piece of glass for a window, they never cut the exact size of the opening, they always take a bit off around the edge so that there is room for the putty to fit in around it.
+If you imagine going to a glaziers and asking them to cut you a piece of glass for a window, they never cut the exact, (tight) size of the opening, they always take a bit off around the edge so that there is some ‘wiggle’ room and for the putty to fit in around it.

 This set of measurements will be somewhere in between the Tight and Sight Size.

 Once you’ve got your fitting size measurement, you can forget about the tight size altogether.